FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 3. Optimize your workspace to avoid accidents.
 Benchtop glove boxes have limited space, so it is important to keep the glove box floor as clean as possible.
 Remove waste after each use and perform a quick purge if you have been working with solvents.

-It is important to limit the exposure of the internal chamber to aqueous solutions or materials which may contain moisture (cleanroom tissue or hygroscopic materials that have been exposed to air).
-There are specific measures which you should take if you want to bring these types of materials into your glove box:
+You should limit exposure of your glove box to aqueous solutions or materials which may contain moisture (cleanroom tissue or hygroscopic materials that have been exposed to air).
+Specific measures you should take before bringing these materials into your glove box include:

 • If a solvent or material was sealed under inert conditions and has not been opened in air since, you can bring it into the glove box via the antechamber purging procedure.